Lion-eni/field2map/README.md

 **Eniola Omotoye**

-Environmental and fisheries professional interested in marine conservation, geospatial technologies, environmental research, and the application of technology to field-based environmental problems.
+Fisheries professional interested in marine conservation, geospatial technologies, environmental research, and the application of technology to field-based environmental problems.